yasithbuddhima/c-snippets/README.md

 - Ensure you're in the correct directory before compiling
 - Check that GCC is properly installed and configured in your system PATH
 - Verify file permissions if you encounter any execution issues
+- After installing MinGW via Chocolatey, you may need to restart your terminal or IDE
+- Ensure Chocolatey installation was successful by running `choco -v`

 ## Contributing